 Ferguson made a second mistake of dallying on Little King’s Mountain, a rocky knob rising 150 feet above the surrounding ground.
 The name may seem appropriate, but an early historian says it was named after a local pioneer, not the British king.
 Though high ground, often an advantage in battle, in this case it was small enough to be surrounded.
 Also, the slopes were too sharp for effective artillery fire and tended to cause men on top to overshoot their targets, plus they were easily seen against the sky.
 The sides were heavily wooded, granting protection to attackers, and disrupting the bayonet charges that were the biggest advantage for the British on an open field.

 The Patriots sent forward their 900 best-equipped and mounted men with the rest to follow.
-The advance force pushed through British guards at the base of the hill and flowed around both sides.
+On Saturday, October 7, the advance force pushed through British guards at the base of the hill and flowed around both sides.
 They spontaneously attacked upward, and intense, sometimes hand-to-hand fighting broke out.
 Then Ferguson was shot.
 A marker here says his men leaned him against a tree, but most sources say one foot was caught in a stirrup, and his horse dragged him downhill into the Patriot lines.
 There a number of men finished him off as he lay on the ground.
 (He remains buried at the spot, along with a cook/mistress.)

 Soon the Patriots gained the top of the hill, where the surrounded Loyalists quickly surrendered, a mere hour after the battle began.
 The Patriot officers struggled to protect the prisoners from the victors, but some were murdered in revenge for an alleged British massacre.
 Altogether the British had lost 223 killed and 716 captured, with 123 of those wounded.
 In contrast, the Patriots only had 26 killed and 66 wounded.
 Around 600 prisoners able to move were marched north under harsh conditions.
 Paroles, escapes, and deaths reduced the number to 130 by the time they walked into Hillsborough by way of modern Winston-Salem.